Access to Information (GIPA)

 What will it cost?

-Council may also charge processing fees.
-Processing fees cover the time and resources needed to locate the information you asked for and decide your application.
-The GIPA Act, section 65 provides that Council may charge a processing fee of $30 per hour of time taken to deal with your application.
+In addition to the application fee of $30, Council may charge a processing fee.
+Processing fees cover the time and resources needed to locate the information and decide your application.
+We are permitted to charge a processing fee of $30 per hour of time taken to deal with your application.

 Am I eligible for a discount?